-What has been the biggest learning curve you’ve faced since starting your new role?
+Whats has been the biggest learning curve in your new role?

-For me it to always think ahead, with my edits I like to review all the content and then decided on the type of vibe I think it could potentially be, and then I’ll edit to this vision.
+For me it to always think ahead.
+With my edits I like to review all the content and then decide on the type of vibe I think it could potentially be – then I’ll edit to this vision.
 A big learning curve for me has been keeping the learning process going after graduating.
 After uni, I still felt I had so much to learn, so I bought film books and created a technology plan so I could teach myself more editing skills via websites/youtube tutorials.
-So for me personally, I feel my biggest hurdle will be, to be 100% confident in my work/skills.
+So personally, I feel my biggest hurdle will be, to be 100% confident in my work/skills.

-Then finally, what advice would you give graduates looking for jobs or University students?
+And finally, what advice would you give to current students and graduates looking for a job?

 For students, work really really hard, you get out what you put it!
 Embrace every moment because it will be over before you know it, and have fun.
 You’re free to experiment and go crazy.
 Cherish your time studying because it will shape you into who you’re meant to be.